Africa’s Most Elegant Antelope Species

 Although you have already read through many different types of antelope in Africa, you have yet to see the largest elegant antelope – the eland.

 Despite the difference in their name, these antelopes are very similar in size.
-You can expect either of those towering giants to reach up to 290 cm in length.
-That’s almost three meters!
+You can expect either of those towering giants to reach up to 345 cm in length.
+That’s over three meters!

-The reason for the name ‘giant’ eland is regarding its horns.
-These animals have massive horns of up to 120 cm in length on males and up to 66 cm on females.
+The reason for the name ‘giant’ is regarding its horns.
+Giant elands have massive horns of up to 120 cm in length on males and up to 66 cm on females.

 The large horns are able to inflict damage during fights for dominance between males.
 Occasionally they are used to break off tall tree branches, and even to scrape mineral lick sites.